Celista

-The area also holds a variety of hiking and walking trails including the Onyx Falls trail.
+The community took a devastating hit from the 2023 Bush Creek East wildfire which burnt a significant amount of houses and disrupted local life and tourism.

 Name origin

 The name is an adaptation of that of William Selesta, "the last of the Indian doctors", of the Neskonlith reserve, who died in 1948 near the age of 100.
 The name was originally applied to Celista Creek and used for the name of the settlement by one of its first residents.